anankran/kiss-mvc/README.md

 # mvc-startup
-MVC structure developed to a Startup project.
+MVC developed to a Startup project.

 The project still ongoing, so there's many things missing.
 It was made based on the moment needs.